 - Submit one abstract about your solo work and list yourself as the primary presenter.

 - Then submit the abstract that the team created about the group project and list yourself as a joint-presenter.
 Even though each of you will be submitting the same abstract, SURCA needs student information about each of the presenters.
-That way, SURCA officials can acknowledge all award winners if a joint-presented effort wins an award.
+That way, SURCA officials can acknowledge all award winners if a joint-presented effort receives an award.

-- Ahead of SURCA, why should I look over the rubric that judges will use to evaluate my presentation?
+Ahead of SURCA, why should I look over the rubric that judges will use to evaluate my presentation?

 The SURCA rubric tells you everything you need to know about what judges are looking for and how points will be assigned.
-Students with the highest points and overall ratings are more likely to win a SURCA award within their category.
-Hundreds of students have won awards at each SURCA event since the first in 2012.
+It is designed to be applicable to all nine categories of SURCA presentations.
+Students with the highest points and overall ratings are more likely to win a SURCA award in their category.
+Hundreds of students have won awards at SURCA since the first such event in 2012.

 - Another great resource would be some of the journal articles you have read related to your own research.
 What level of detail do they have in their abstracts?
 Keep in mind that your research may not be “as far along” as a published journal article, so don’t let that discourage you.

-- If you can’t find the time to meet with your mentor, feel free to schedule an appointment with a research peer mentor and ask for some help from one of them.
+- If you can’t find the time to meet with your mentor, feel free to schedule an appointment with a research peer mentor in the Office of Undergraduate Research and ask for some help.

 Should my abstract be in a SURCA category that is representative of my major?

 Your research might not be in the same area as your major and, as such, your SURCA category may be very different from your undergraduate major.
 For example, a microbiology major may choose to do and present on research on the politicization of health care.
 In that case, the student’s major will be microbiology, but their SURCA category would be “Humanities.”